 Limited Clients.
 Proven Results.

-Results Driven Cuyahoga Falls Speeding Ticket Attorneys
+Results Driven Cuyahoga Falls Speeding Ticket Lawyers

 We will help you avoid the points associated with your speeding ticket.
 In Cuyahoga Falls, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
 Most car insurance companies will increase your premium as the points on your driving record increase.
 The BMV will suspend your license once you get 12 points.